Early Diagnosis of Acute Lymphoblastic Leukemia Using YOLOv8 and YOLOv11 Deep Learning Models: Experimental Results

-Next, we analyze the results from YOLOv8 shown in figures ~\ref{fig:train_loss_yolov8s}, ~\ref{fig:accuracy_yolov8s} and ~\ref{fig:val_loss_yolov8s} in which the accuracy on the training dataset was 98\%, and it peaked at 98.4 when evaluated on the testing dataset.
-Compared to YOLOv11, YOLOv8’s small version achieves a slightly lower accuracy.
-The accuracy, training and validation loss graphs of YOLOv8 shown below follow similar patterns as those of YOLOv11 with the later having more stable curves.
+Next, we examine the results of YOLOv8, illustrated in Figures ~\ref{fig:train_loss_yolov8s}, ~\ref{fig:accuracy_yolov8s} and ~\ref{fig:val_loss_yolov8s}.
+The model achieved an accuracy of 96.6\% on the validation dataset, which improved to 98\% when tested on the testing dataset.
+Compared to YOLOv11, the small version of YOLOv8 achieved slightly lower accuracy.
+The accuracy, training loss, and validation loss graphs for YOLOv8 exhibit patterns similar to those of YOLOv11, although YOLOv11 demonstrated more stable curves overall.

+When comparing optimizers, YOLOv8 showed greater stability with SGD compared to AdamW.
+In terms of batch size, we tested values of 8, 16, 32, and 64, and observed that the model performed better with smaller batch sizes.
+As a result, we selected a batch size of 8 for our final model.

+The confusion matrix for YOLOv8, shown in Figure~\ref{fig:conf_matrix_yolov8s}, highlights the reason for the model's slightly lower accuracy.
+It reveals a higher number of misclassifications, particularly in the normal cell samples, with a misclassification rate of 0.17\%.

+Table~\ref{tab:performance_metrics} highlights the key findings of this study by evaluating the performance of YOLOv11 and YOLOv8 through different metrics.
+It is notable that YOLOv11's accuracy was 0.2\% higher than that of YOLOv8, which is significant when working with sensitive tasks like cancer detection.
+The rest of the metrics' values prove that the 11th version outperforms the 8th one.
+The specificity values show that YOLOv11 was 10.4\% better at recognizing true negatives representing cases of normal cells.